-DCRM adopted regulations and policies to define jurisdiction over all wetlands and more adequately define what constitutes a wetland area.
-Amended regulations and the adoption of the "mitigation hierarchy" give DCRM the authority to enforce a no net loss policy, buffer zone, and mitigation requirements.
-Also added to the DCRM regulations was a definition for the word "mitigation" and a sequential mitigation policy.
-This "mitigation hierarchy" is a decision-making process to use as guidance when considering permit requests, which can be found here: https://dcrm.gov.mp/wp-content/uploads/crm/Mitigation-Hierarchy-Rule-2018.pdf.
+CRM adopted regulations and policy to define DCRM jurisdiction over all isolated wetlands and more adequately define wetland areas.
+Amended regulations give DCRM the authority to enforce a no net loss policy, buffer zone, and mitigation requirements.
+Also added to the DCRM regulations was a definition for the word "mitigation" and a sequential mitigation policy to use as guidance when considering permit requests.
 This included a requirement to mitigate for all wetland functions, e.g. endangered species habitat, pollutant filtration, storage and conveyance of flood waters, and public recreation activities.